Leadwerks/Documentation/CPP/VrDevice_GetState.md

 ## Returns

-This method can return VRDEVICESTATE_INACTIVE, VRDEVICESTATE_STARTING, VRDEVICESTATE_IDLE, or VRDEVICESTATE_ACTIVE.

 VRDEVICESTATE_INACTIVE is returned if the device is not detected.

 VRDEVICESTATE_STARTING is returned if the device is an [Hmd](Hmd.md) and is currently starting up.